 Upon conducting research, including speaking to various academics, NGOs and lawyers, and a survey with law students, we identified deficiencies in the current public interest law landscape impacting the following stakeholders:

-NGOs ○ GRASSROOTS COMMUNITIES ○ LAW STUDENTS
+NGOs ○ GRASSROOTS COMMUNITIES ○ LAW GRADUATES

 When marginalised communities encounter legal problems, NGOs in Hong Kong are often the first contact point for these individuals.